-Basic earnings per share amounts are calculated by dividing the profit for the year attributable to owners of the Company by the weighted average number of ordinary shares outstanding at the statement of financial position date.
+Basic earnings per share amounts are calculated by dividing the profit for the year attributable to owners of the Company by the weighted average number of ordinary shares outstanding at the reporting date.

 The basic and diluted earnings per share are the same as there were no dilutive effects on earnings.